Renewable Energy over time: A history

 An old stalwart of the renewables sector, wind energy has been around for thousands of years- but it’s only in the last decade or so that it’s really taken off.
 Bloomberg predicts that by 2040, solar and wind energy will make up almost half of the world’s energy needs, and account for 34% of all generated power; this is the result of a flurry of investment and building projects across the world.

 The boost in wind- and solar power- has paved the way for ever-more ambitious projects within the sector.
-India and China are currently investing huge sums of money into renewable energy: China currently has more than a third of the world’s wind power capacity, and India recently completed its construction of the world’s largest solar power plant, announcing at the same time its plan to increase its solar power capacity to 100GW by 2020.
-China also recently revealed a predicted £280bn investment in developing their renewable energy grid by 2022, which will also create 13 million skilled jobs within the sector.
+India and China are currently investing huge sums of money into renewable energy: China currently has more than a third of the world’s wind power capacity, but it is Sweden that generates the most from turbines per population.

 The new developments

-One huge new source of energy that has come onto the market in recent years is that of Energy from Waste.
-Biomass, which involves heating organic materials like woodchips and oil to produce energy, has increased in popularity, growing to produce 75 million metric tonnes of oil equivalent worldwide in 2015.
+One huge new source of energy that has come onto the market in recent years is that of Hydrogen.
+Biomass is rich in hydrogen, which involves heating organic materials like woodchips and oil to produce energy, has increased in popularity, growing and has the potential to produce 40 million tons of hydrogen per year.
 Energy from Waste has recently emerged as an effective way to mine the two-thirds of biodegradable waste currently languishing in the UK’s landfills.

 Producing electricity, heat or combustible fuel commodities by burning waste, Energy from Waste is an industry that is taking off.
 Predicted to be worth $35.5bn by 2024, it looks set to make a splash as a carbon-neutral alternative to oil and gas- especially as the UK’s low tax rates and tradition for innovation has made the UK market is an attractive place to invest.